Spring, the Air Element, and the Silent Extinction of Words

 Poem by Caroline Mellor

-Let's be mindful of what we create through the words we choose and use!
+Let us be mindful of what we create through the words we choose and the words we carry.